sdeck51/jekyll-now/_posts/2017-4-4-Segmentation.md

 title: Tensorflow - Segmentation
 ---

 In this post I'll show how you can perform segmentation using CNNs!
-Full code [here](https://github.com/sdeck51/CNNTutorials/blob/master/6.%20Segmentation_Tutorial/Segmentation2.ipynb)
+Full code [here](https://github.com/sdeck51/CNNTutorials/blob/master/6.%20Segmentation_Tutorial/Segmentation2.ipynb) Under construction!

 # Intro
 For this tutorial I'm following the paper [here](https://people.eecs.berkeley.edu/~jonlong/long_shelhamer_fcn.pdf).
 Fair warning, if you want to run this you'll need a gpu with at least 8GB, otherwise you'll have to use the cpu version which will take eons to finish(I'm running a 12 hour training test atm and will probably have a terrible model).